aardjon/trad/doc/architecture.md

 In general, compliance with laws has to be considered by the (functional) requirements
 already: Just don't implement components that send any data to external sites without explict user confirmation, and collect only the minimal data needed by the use cases.
+Of course we don't use any possibly unwanted tracker tools, which may be proven by integrating tools like [Exodus Privacy](https://exodus-privacy.eu.org/) into the release process.
+At some point we have to decide for a software license which may influence which third-party libraries can be used.
+If we decide for some FLOSS license, we automatically provide transparency about collected data and data flows.

 Copyright mainly regards external site data (e.g. route or regulation data).
 In case the license for using this data is unclear, we will request the external provider for explicit permission and/or license clarification.

-At some point we have to decide for a software license.
-This decision may influence which third-party libraries can be used.
-If we decide for some FLOSS license, we automatically provide transparency about collected data and data flows.

 ## 4.5 Adaptability, Transferability (QREQ-7, QREQ-15)